Virtual Job Fairs

 How does a virtual job fair work?

-Attendees would usually have to sign up for the virtual job fair, including their professional experience in the industry and job title.
+Attendees would usually have to sign up for the virtual job fair, including write an up-to-date resume and prepare your professional introduction.

 Sometimes recruiters would also ask about salary expectations and desired role, giving them the necessary insight into whether there would be a match between the potential candidate and the roles they are recruiting for.